 Figure 3.
 GATT, the Generic Attribute Profile, groups conceptually related attributes into a common parent container.

-The primary data exchange method of GAP is a small broadcast advertising packet (optionally followed by a similar format scan response packet if requested by an observing peer).
-This packet conveys two types of information: the GAP role the device is advertising (important for peripheral devices in allowing a follow-on connection from a central device) and a formatted payload used for beaconing and to supplement device discovery/selection (such as delivering the cosmetic username).
+GAP’s primary data exchange method is a small broadcast advertising packet (optionally followed by a similar format scan response packet if requested by an observing peer).
+This packet conveys two types of information: the GAP role the device is advertising (important for peripheral devices in allowing a follow-on connection from a central device) and a formatted payload used for beaconing and supplementing device discovery/selection (such as delivering the cosmetic username).

 Part two of this post details how GAP is being used as a Broadcast/Observer beacon by Google/Apple’s Covid-19 Exposure Notification System protocol.

-Once a central-to-peripheral connection has been made over GAP, devices are able to negotiate a GATT client/server data exchange.
-The GATT profile specifies the data transfer procedures and formats used to exchange an ordered list of Attribute Protocol (ATT) handles, types/UUIDs and related values, and it also defines a short hierarchy of service/characteristic organization to the list by defining some of the attribute types as markers — the attributes following a service marker are assumed to be subelements of that service.
+Once a central-to-peripheral connection has been made over GAP, devices can negotiate a GATT client/server data exchange.
+The GATT profile specifies the data transfer procedures and formats used to exchange an ordered list of Attribute Protocol (ATT) handles, types/UUIDs and related values.
+GATT also defines a short hierarchy of service/characteristic organization to the list by defining some of the attribute types as markers — the attributes following a service marker are assumed to be subelements of that service.